 Trout fishing on the West Coast can be a daunting prospect for newcomers to the region.
 The rugged environment requires significant local knowledge of locations, safe travel in the dense native forest and safe river-crossing techniques.
-Bryan Wilson is the consummate bushman and his background and experience of this natural wonderland is your guarantee of the best prospects of success.
-To help you in your search for the best trout fishing the West Coast has to offer, Bryan provides a range of angling opportunities to cater to all levels of fitness, sense of adventure and budget.
+Bryan Wilson is the consummate bushman and his background and experience of this natural wonderland is your guarantee of the best chance of success.
+To help you in your search for the best trout fishing the West Coast has to offer, Bryan provides a range of angling opportunities to cater to all levels of fitness and sense of adventure.
 Talk to him about the best options for you … email Bryan at email@example.com or phone him on +64 272458163

 The open season for all rivers in the West Coast Fish & Game District is from October 1st – April 30th.
 Prime dry fly fishing usually occurs from mid-November to mid-March, although opportunities for dry fly fishing exist all season.
 The best catch rates are generally achieved early season, prior to Christmas.

-Every person who wants to go fresh water sport fishing in New Zealand must first purchase a licence and from the 1st October 2014 visitors to New Zealand must purchase a Non-Resident Fishing Licence.
+Every person who wants to go freshwater sport fishing in New Zealand must first purchase a trout fishing licence.
+Visitors to New Zealand must purchase a Non-Resident Fishing Licence.
 For other details on Licence Categories or to purchase a Fishing Licence Online, Fish and Game New Zealand.

 Fishing Techniques and Equipment

-- Most fishing is with nymph and dry fly.
+- Most fishing is with nymphs and dry flies.
 Small dries and tiny nymphs are used on the smaller creeks while larger dries and weighted nymphs are successful on the larger rivers.

 - Anglers should bring rod/line combinations in the #5 – #7 range, in lengths 8’6″ – 9’6″.

-- Floating lines in weight forward or double taper are used for almost all of the fishing.
+- Floating lines in weight forward or double tapers are used for almost all of the fishing.

 - Line colour is very important.
 For daytime fishing, green, olive, earth-tone or grey coloured lines are recommended.